 How many car seats fit in the second row?
 Two

 What We Like

-- The rear-facing convertible had enough room; there was no need to move the front passenger seat forward to accommodate it.
+- We did not have to move the front passenger seat forward to accommodate the infant seat.

 What We Don't

 - The Corolla has two sets of Latch anchors in the outboard seats, but they're set too deep into the seat bight and the seat bottom cushion is firm, complicating access when installing all of our child seats.